rackerlabs/rackspace-how-to/content/cloud-servers/restart-apache.md

     tcp       0     0 :::80                                       :::*        LISTEN     5272/sshd
     tcp       0     0 ::1:25                                      :::*        LISTEN     1581/master

 In this example, the output shows that Secure Shell (SSH) is listening on port 80, which should not be the case.
-You can rectify this by modifying the configuration file for SSH to listen on a different port, then restart Apache.
+You can rectify this situation by modifying the configuration file for SSH to listen on a different port, then restart Apache.

 You might also see the following error:

     httpd dead but subsys locked, but pid exists

 This error means that Apache was running, but crashed.
-When you start Apache it creates a lock file to indicate that it is running.
-This helps prevent multiple instances from running.
+When you start Apache, it creates a lock file to indicate that it is running.
+The lock file helps prevent multiple instances from running.
 When you stop Apache, this lock file is removed.
 When it crashes, however, the lock file still exists but the process does not.
 If you see this error, you need to remove the lock file by running